 Predator bugs who feed on other insects are attracted by shrubbery and bunch grasses, like Blue Grama Grass.
 Predator insects include soldier bugs, pirate bugs, ambush bugs, and big-eyed bugs.

-Ground beetles are attracted by placing rocks, wood such as railroad ties for raised beds, and perennial ground cover plants, like Buffalo Grass, Rye Grass, Catnip, Sheep Vescue, and Red Clover.
+Ground beetles are attracted by placing rocks, and perennial ground cover plants, like Buffalo Grass, Rye Grass, Catnip, Sheep Vescue, and Red Clover.
 Spiders also go for the ground cover plants and straw mulch in your garden.

 Rove beetles like to live where there is decaying organic material.
 Can you say Compost?